List of Fast & Furious characters: Magdalene Shaw

-Fast & Furious Presents: Hobbs & Shaw
+Supporting characters introduced in Fast & Furious Presents: Hobbs & Shaw

 / Madam M

 Margarita, also known as Madam M, is a professional thief and contact of Deckard.
 She and Deckard appear to have been romantically involved, although the extent of their relationship is not revealed.
 After Deckard comes to her for assistance with extracting the Snowflake virus from Hattie at the Eteon headquarters, Margarita helps Deckard, Hattie, and Hobbs infiltrate the headquarters by pretending that she captured Hattie to deliver her to the terrorist organization.
 She is portrayed by Eiza González.